 5. Technology personalizes learning.
 Students who are struggling or advanced are generally ignored in the classroom.
 With technology, those students can receive content at their levels to prevent frustration but keep them challenged.

 6. Saves the environment.
 Students no longer need to use paper.
 They can turn in all assignments digitally, read etexts and digital books, take notes on the computer.

-7. Accessibility for special needs students.
+7. Provides Universal Accessibility.
 Features like audio books for the sight impaired, text to speech, speech to text, voice recognition software, and more make technology an invaluable tool for many.

 9. Helps students gain a global perspective.
 With technology, students can collaborate and communicate with experts and peers around the world, helping them escape the narrow perspective of one cultural lens, opening their minds to more creative thinking.

-11. Takes them places they may never visit in person.
+11. Virtual field trips mean students are no longer geography bound.
+Takes them places they may never visit in person.
 Through virtual field trips, Google Earth 3D, the Art Project by Google and more, students can see and interact with art, architecture, and natural wonders that they could previously only read about.
 Their world is expanded and knowledge gained from experiences that are more like “real life” than descriptions in a text.

-12. For those who lack access to any education, technology is a magical key that can open up a door previously locked tight.
+12. Democratizes information for the first time in history.
+For those who lack access to any education, technology is a magical key that can open up a door previously locked tight.
 For the first time in the world’s history, students everywhere can have access to the same information, regardless of where they are born.
 If technology innovations can be leveraged appropriately, more students than ever before will have access to an education.